 Respondent Page Comment Shire Response Community Sustainability Advisory Committee P39 Table - Strategy 5.2.4.
-Needs clarification as this statement does not make sense This is meant to say: Ensure appropriate environmental controls are implemented throughout any land development process.
+Needs clarification as this statement does not make sense.
+This is meant to say: Ensure appropriate environmental controls are implemented throughout any land development process.
 Community Sustainability Advisory Committee P39 Table - Strategy 5.3.1.
-To be included; Provide feedback on performance, not only to the Shire but also the community by graphical or similar means via public media, i.e. local papers, bill boards and LCD screens in public places.
-The outcomes will be reported annually as outlined on page 41 Measuring the success of Kalamunda clean and Green Community Sustainability Advisory Committee Noted.
+To be included; Provide feedback on performance, not only to the Shire but also the community by graphical or similar means via public media, i.e. local papers, billboards and LCD screens in public places.
+The outcomes will be reported annually as outlined on page 41 Measuring the success of Kalamunda clean and Green Community Sustainability Advisory Committee P39 Table - Objective 5.3.
+To be included as a strategy; The need for cycle ways and the pathways, which will become increasingly useful in the future for bikes (including electric bikes) and encourages the Shire to reduce fossil fuel consumption within the community.
+This comment also links with Part 1 points 8 and 25.
+Noted.
 Cycle ways and pathways have been mentioned in other strategies.
 Community Sustainability Advisory Committee P39 Table - Strategy 5.3.2.
 Implement sustainable design requirements for all new developments, small and large, and demonstrate that this is a win-win situation in terms of environment and economics, on a lifecycle basis.
 Noted.
 Community Sustainability Advisory Committee P39 Table Objective 5.1.
 Substitute 'protecting' for managing.
 Will be included.
-Nature Reserves Preservation Group Inc to a natural transfer of the first and the f Will be included Nature Reserves Preservation Group Inc P40 Strategy 5.4.3.
+Nature Reserves Preservation Group Inc P39 Strategy 5.4.2.
+Change 'Investigate ' to 'Implement' using the results of past investigations that have already proved the effectiveness of the technique.
+Failing that, change to 'Investigate and Implement ' Will be included.
+Nature Reserves Preservation Group Inc P40 Strategy 5.4.3.
 Identifying opportunities is encouraging.
 Give this strategy more muscle by rewording it.
-Develop a public open space strategy that reduces consumption of bore and scheme water.
+'Develop a public open space strategy that reduces consumption of bore and scheme water.
 Will be adjusted.
 Nature Reserves Preservation Group Inc P40 Strategy 5.4.4.
 See comments p.
 10 Urban Design and Streetscapes.
 Comments apply to this strategy.
 Under this strategy, address the erosion issues within the Shire.
-A new strategy 5.4.3 relating to erosion has been included.
+A new strategy 3.4.5 relating to erosion has been included.